Deploy Smart Cards on Chrome OS

 Type of smart card reader

-Smart card info: smart card vendor, type, and profile.
+Smart card information—smart card vendor, type, and profile

+Smart Card Connector logs.
 The screen for the Smart Card Connector has a link at the bottom that allows the user to export the logs.
-This will copy all logs onto the clipboard.
-Use any text editing app to save those logs and send them along.
+This copies all logs onto the clipboard.
+Use any text editing app to save those logs and add to the bug report.

-Each middleware app will have its own method to extract logs.
-For the Charismathics app in particular, logs can be extracted from the developer console.
+Middleware app logs.
+Each middleware app has its own method to extract logs.
+For example, in the Charismathics® app, logs can be extracted from the developer console.

 Go to chrome://extensions.

-Scroll to the Charismathics extension.
-Click on background page.
+Scroll to the Charismathics extension and select background page.

-Right click and Save as… to export the logs.
+Right click anywhere in the list and select Save as… to export the logs.

 Some issues might be related to the way Chrome is handling client connections.
 Chrome logs can be extracted by going to chrome://net-internals/#export.
-Note that the logs only start populating when you navigate to the URL, so please make sure you navigate prior to running the buggy scenario.
+The logs only start populating when you navigate to the URL, so make sure you navigate prior to running the buggy scenario.

-Note: As logs can be very verbose, try restricting your log capture to only the buggy scenario.
-This will help us focus on the things that are going wrong without getting distracted by noisy traffic e.g. doing a Google search while you are capturing logs.
+Note: As logs can be very large, try restricting your log capture to only the buggy scenario.
+For example, don't perform a Google search while you are capturing logs.